London tourism at risk after terror attack

 London's bustling tourism sector could come under strain following a deadly terrorist attack in the heart of the city.

-A lone attacker used a vehicle to mow down pedestrians Wednesday on Westminster Bridge before fatally stabbing a police officer on the grounds of the U.K. Parliament.
-Three people were killed in the attack and scores were injured.
+A lone British-born attacker used a vehicle to mow down pedestrians Wednesday on Westminster Bridge before fatally stabbing a police officer on the grounds of the U.K. Parliament.
+Three people were killed in the attack, including an American tourist.
 The suspect was also killed.

+Some of the injured were citizens of France, Romania, Australia, South Korea, Germany, Poland, Ireland, China, Italy and Greece.

 On Thursday, ISIS claimed responsibility for the attack, but the group offered no proof of its involvement.